 - Averted in Legacy of the Dragokin.
 Despite Lydia's status as the first female general in Baalaria's history, all her critics focus on her Improbable Age (15!) instead of her gender.

 - Given its Feminist Fantasy premise, nearly all the heroines of the Tortall Universe have to do this to get taken seriously in an overwhelmingly patriarchal society.
 Their attitudes towards it range from amused (Daine) to annoyed (Kel) to highly annoyed (Alanna), since they're all very dedicated to their jobs and having to deal with sexist nonsense gets in the way of getting actual work done.
+It's deconstructed with Alanna and Kel though: Kel is the greatest knight in her year and Alanna is the greatest knight in all of Tortall because they know that even the slightest flaw will be taken as proof that women don't make good knights, and both of them resent having to repeatedly prove themselves.

 - The Cry of Mann: Played With.
 Courtney at first seemed to just be Tank's new Gold Digger wife and a Wicked Stepmother to the Mann children.
 Then she has her Motive Rant and it's discovered that all the major war machinery advances people credited Tank Mann for were actually her ideas.
 She stood up and did incredibly in her male-dominated field...only to be ignored and for Tank to take the credit.